ncm2/ncm2/README.md

 ## Why?

-I'm writing this for fun, feeds my own need, and it's working pleasingly for me now.
+I'm writing this for fun, feeding my own need, and it's working pleasingly for me now.
 And It seems there's lots of differences between deoplete, YCM, and nvim-complete-manager, by design.